rakvat/black_colorful_pages2/README.md

 +-------+------+------+-----+---------+----------------+
 ```

 ## L10n

 * Edit `l10n/source.json`
 * run `python l10n_creation.py`
 * `l10n/l.py` gets updated which is imported in the code

+## Admin Interface

+* Can be accessed at `/organize`
+* The password is set in `config.json`

+## Customization

+Feel free to use the code for similar projects in your cities or regions.

+While some texts in .html files are Berlin specific and need to be adapted, the code itself is generic.

+You will also have to add custom images like `static/header.png`.